|

 FNC_COLOUR_HL_SEARCH

-- Search term highlight in blame and diff view.
-If not defined, the default
+- Search term highlight in the blame and diff views (default:

 The fnc utility exits 0 on success,